 Verisk sets a high and uniform standard of fair and ethical behavior for its management, employees, and suppliers.
-These standards are supported by our Code of Business Conduct and Ethics, Anti-Bribery and Corruption Policy, Employee Covenants, Statement on Modern Slavery, and whistleblower hotline.
+These standards are detailed in our Code of Business Conduct and Ethics, Anti-Bribery and Corruption Policy, Supplier Code of Conduct and credentialing process, Employee Covenants, and Statement on Modern Slavery.

 Code of Business Conduct and Ethics